CamilaDLRS/aki_function_notify_institution/README.md

 ```

 ## Azure Bindings
-See `src/function.json` for HTTP trigger and output bindings.
+See `notification/function.json` for HTTP trigger and output bindings.
 Endpoint is `/api/notification`.

 ## Environment Variables
-See `.env.example`.
+See `.env.example` for all required variables:

+- Database connection: `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASSWORD`, etc.
+- Service Bus: `SERVICEBUS_CONNECTION_STRING`, `SERVICEBUS_TOPIC`
+- Logging: `LOG_LEVEL`

 ## Logging
 Structured logs with correlation IDs.
+See `src/shared/logger.ts`.

 ## Retry & Idempotency
 Retries for SQL/Service Bus are handled in repository/publisher.
-Idempotency can be extended by checking for duplicate `event_id`.
+Idempotency can be extended by checking for duplicate events (extend schema as needed).

+## Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you would like to change.

 ## License
 MIT